 Why might we share your personal information with third parties?

 We may have to share your data with third parties, including third-party service providers and other entities.
 We require third parties to respect the security of your data and to treat it in accordance with the law.

 Which third-party service providers process my personal information?

-- IT support (third party outsourced IT and document storage providers where we have an appropriate processing agreement)
+- Any third party outsourced IT and document storage providers where we have appropriate processing agreements in place

 How secure is your information with third-party service providers and other entities in our group